dokku/docker-orchestrate/README.md

 ### Stop Commands

-The tool also supports `x-pre-stop-host-command` and `x-post-stop-host-command` fields, which are executed before and after a container is terminated, respectively (e.g., during a rolling update or scale down).
+The tool supports several types of stop commands that are executed before and after a container is terminated (e.g., during a rolling update or scale down):

+- **`x-pre-stop-host-command`**: Executed on the host before stopping a container
+- **`x-pre-stop-command`**: Executed inside the container before stopping (synchronously via Docker SDK)
+- **`x-post-stop-host-command`**: Executed on the host after stopping a container

 ```yaml
 services: